 Hypnosis is a natural state that we drift into and out of many times each day.
-You cannot get ‘stuck’ in hypnosis anymore than you could get stuck in a daydream.
-You emerge from hypnosis just as you do when you come out of daydream and refocus on your external environment.
+You cannot get ‘stuck’ in hypnosis any more than you could get stuck in a daydream.
+You emerge from hypnosis just as you do when you come out of the daydream and refocus on your external environment.

 Can A Hypnotist Make Me Do Anything Against My Morals or Will?

 Like stated above, Absolutely not.
 The goal of the therapist is to help the person find answers within and create those inner changes himself.
 All hypnosis is self-hypnosis.

 Contrary to popular belief, a person cannot be hypnotized unwillingly nor will a person follow directions against his or her own wishes when in trance.

 You continue to hear the therapist’s words but you will reject any ideas that are not in agreement with your own morals, ethics and welfare.
 You always retain complete veto power even when deeply entranced.